Megaloblastic Anemia

 What is megaloblastic anemia?

-Megaloblastic anemia is defined as a type of anemia caused by defective DNA synthesis due to Vitamin B12 (cobalamin) or folic acid (folate) deficiency.
+Megaloblastic anemia is defined as a type of anemia caused by defective DNA synthesis due to Vitamin B12 (cobalamin) or folate deficiency.
 Anemia is defined as when a person’s hemoglobin level falls below the reference range or a reduction in the hemoglobin concentration of the blood according to gender and age.
 Megaloblastic anemia causes delayed red cell nucleus maturation in the bone marrow leading to macrocytic (abnormally large) red cells

-Importance of Vitamin B12 (cobalamin) and Folic Acid
+Importance of Vitamin B12 (cobalamin) and Folate

-Hematopoiesis or production of blood cells depends on orderly cell division and differentiation for expansion and maturation of progenitor (early) cells into members of circulating blood cells.
-For this to happen, vitamin B12 and folic acid is needed for nucleic acid or DNA formation.
-Vitamin B12 deficiency or folic acid deficiency in the body will lead to megaloblastic anemia in which DNA synthesis is impaired, resulting in slowing or arrest of cellular division during the DNA synthesis phase of the cell cycle which is the S phase.
+Vitamin B12 deficiency or folate deficiency in the body will lead to megaloblastic anemia in which DNA synthesis is impaired, resulting in slowing or arrest of cellular division during the DNA synthesis phase of the cell cycle which is the S phase.
 A high percentage of defective cells undergo apoptosis leading to ineffective erythropoiesis.
 However, RNA synthesis and cytoplasmic differentiation are relatively unaffected, thus surviving progenitors and progeny are enlarged or have the appearance of macrocytic cells which results in macrocytic or large red blood cells, hypersegmented neutrophils and thrombocytopenia (low production of platelets).

-Sources of Vitamin B12 and Folic Acid
+Sources of Vitamin B12 and Folate

 Vitamin B12 is found in foods of animal origin such as liver, meat, fish and dairy products but not in fruit, cereals nor vegetables.

-Folic acid is present primarily in fruits, vegetables, liver and certain meat products and can be inactivated by prolonged cooking.
+Folate is present primarily in fruits, vegetables, liver and certain meat products and can be inactivated by prolonged cooking.

 Vitamin B12 (cobalamin) absorption